dansmyers/Networks/Sprint-1-Network_Fundamentals/README.md

 - How do you calculate the transfer time for a file of a given size on a link with a given bandwidth and latency?

 You'll get the chance to practice these calculations on the deliverable assignment and there will also be a calculation question on the quiz.

+### Perspective

+Read the final section of Chapter 1, "Perspective", which introduces the idea of software-defined networking.
+We'll return to this concept a few different times throughout the semester.

 ## Front-End Web Development